SAIKIRANN226/AWS_DevOps_Notes/Git/Session-41.md

 ### Squash and merge
 For example in microservices, 1 small feature is developed by 1 developer, that sprint time will be like 2 weeks, if this developer do 60 commits to the main branch, is that good to see ? so he will squash that 60 commits into a single commit.
 Both squash and rebase are same, which one you will prefer ? we can prefer squash & merge, because it will merge into one single commit, so that we cannot pollute the repo.
 Which one to use among these three options in merging strategy is purely based on the project.
+But mostly people fear to Squash or Rebase, because there will be NO history.

 ### When to use "Merge" and When to use "Rebase" ?
 - If a branch is developed by mulitple developers, prefer merge because when multiple persons are developing we should preserve the history to know who is doing what changes.
-- If only one person is developing one feature, then he can use rebase, generally in companies people go for the merge option only, however we have advantages of rebase in projects who use microservices.
+- If only one person is developing one feature, then he can use rebase, generally in companies people go for the merge option only, however we have advantages of rebase in projects like microservices.

 ### Branching strategy
 - Main branch ---> Long live branch.